-“Peace needs to be in everyone's life.
+“Peace needs to be in everyone’s life.
 It is not the world that needs peace; it is people.
-When people in the world are at peace within, the world will be at peace.”
+When people in the world are at peace within themselves, the world too will be at peace.” — Prem Rawat

-Born in India to a middle-class family, Prem began speaking about peace at an early age.
-He left his native land in 1971 to travel to Europe and America where he inspired audiences with his unique perspective and wisdom.
-Over four decades later he continues to speak from his heart, without script or rehearsal.
-To fulfill his vision of helping people to discover peace in their lives, he maintains a demanding travel schedule, flying an average of 100,000 nautical miles and attending approximately 80 events across the globe every year.
+For more than 50 years, he has continued to speak from his heart, without script or rehearsal.
+To fulfill his vision of inspiring people to discover and practice peace, he maintains a demanding travel schedule, flying an average of 100,000 nautical miles and attending some 90 speaking engagements across the globe every year.